MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Data-sources.md

 ### Values

-A list of the attributes supplied by your organization.
+A list of the attributes provided by your organization.
 When you [create queries](../Tutorials/Query-basics.md), you can filter and group employees in the organization by using the attributes, so being familiar with these attributes will help give insight into the types of queries you may want to create for analysis.

 ### Measured employees

-This is the number of employees that your Workplace Analytics admin assigned licenses to during setup.
-Measured employees are the employees for whom Workplace Analytics collects meeting and email data.
+The number of employees for whom your Workplace Analytics administrator assigned licenses to during setup.
+Workplace Analytics collects meeting and email data about these people.
 As an Analyst or Limited Analyst, this is the population you can analyze within Workplace Analytics.

 ### Coverage